MP Estate Planning UK

 Investment Strategies for Trusts

-• Income-generating investments are ideal for trusts that need to distribute regular income to beneficiaries.
+• Income-generating investments — such as buy-to-let property or dividend-paying shares — are particularly relevant for trusts that need to provide regular distributions to beneficiaries.

 Investment TypeRisk LevelPotential Return